DessimozLab/SIBBiodiversityBioinformatics2025/README.md

 ## Course lectures

-The pdf for the slides of the course can be found [here] (https://github.com/DessimozLab/SIBBiodiversityBioinformatics2025/blob/main/Biodiversity%20bioinformatics%202024.pdf). ***TO DO SUNDAY NIGHT***
+The pdf for the slides of the course can be found [here] (https://github.com/DessimozLab/SIBBiodiversityBioinformatics2025/blob/main/Biodiversity%20bioinformatics%202025.pdf).

 ## The OMA Academy